whoisdsmith/VAULTSIDIAN/Blog/mthrfckr/i-only-feel-at-home-when-the-darkness-consumes-me-mthrfckr.md

-# I Only Feel at Home When the Darkness Consumes Me.
+# I Only Feel at Home When the Darkness Consumes Me

 ---

 ## [Uncategorized](https://whoisdsmith.ctrlaltback.space/category/uncategorized/) · August 20, 2011